-Evaluation report including the experience skills and propose solution to t students should submit a high-quality se gained, requirements for additional the marketing-related issues identified out should be prepared adhering to the culty.
-15 % 20 % 40% Viva-voce 40% 25 %
+Evaluation At the end of the internship, students should submit a high-quality report including the experience gained, requirements for additional skills and propose solution to the marketing-related issues identified during the internship.
+The report should be prepared adhering to the guidelines approved by the Faculty.

+Logbook maintenance 15 %

+Mentor report 20 %

+Internship report 40%

+Viva-voce 25 %